On algebraic volume density property

 It is worth mentioning that ADP and AVDP imply DP and VDP respectively (where the second implication is not that obvious) and in particular all remarkable consequences for complex analysis on $X$.

 An effective criterion whether $X$ has ADP was developed by the authors in \cite{KaKu1}.
-The main idea was to search for a nontrivial $\C [X]$-module inside $\LieA (X)$.
+The main idea was to search for a nontrivial $\C [X]$-module inside $\LieA (X)$ using so-called pairs of compatible vector fields.
 It lead in particular to the proof of ADP for almost all homogeneous spaces of form $G/R$ where $G$ is any linear algebraic group and $R$ is a closed reductive subgroup of $G$ \cite{DDK} (one needs to have $R$ reductive for $G/R$ to be affine).

 At first glance this idea does not work in the volume-preserving case.
 Indeed, $\LieAO (X)$ cannot contain a $\C [X]$-module by the following reason.
 If $\nu \in \AVF_\omega (X)$ then for $f \in \C [X]$ the divergence of the vector field $f \nu$ is computed by formula $\diver_\omega (f\nu ) = \nu (f)$, i.e. it is nonzero for a general $f$.